taskforcesh/bullmq/docs/gitbook/patterns/process-step-jobs.md

 # Process Step jobs

-Sometimes, people would like to break their processor function into small pieces that will be processed depending on the previous executed step, we could handle this kind of logic by using switch blocks:
+Sometimes, it is useful to break processor function into small pieces that will be processed depending on the previous executed step, we could handle this kind of logic by using switch blocks:

 ```typescript
 const queueScheduler = new QueueScheduler(queueName, { connection });